-Hearing an unidentifiable noise in your Kaw Valley/Lawrence area home can be very unsettling, especially when it's animals like bats, mice, raccoons, and squirrels, who may already be comfortable in your home.
+Hearing a weird animal noise in your Kaw Valley/Lawrence area home can be very unsettling, especially when it's animals like bats, mice, raccoons, and squirrels, who may already be comfortable in your home.
 In addition, sometimes these noises are your only indication they are present.
 Take a listen to our audio clips of common wildlife in the Kaw Valley/Lawrence area to learn more about how you can identify the creatures by the noises they produce.

 Mouse and rat noises

 Rodents also squeak vocally and will scratch and create a quiet thumping noise as they move throughout your home.
 Scurrying in the attic is another common sound that comes from mice and rats.
 You may hear mouse and rat noises in the attic, ceiling, or walls.
 Mice and rats are nocturnal, so if you hear any of these noises including scurrying at night, you likely have a mouse or rat problem.
 If this scurrying is happening during the day, the problem is likely coming from squirrels.

 Birds have a variety of calls, from raucous like seagulls to pleasant like a songbird.
-If you hear any of these chirping songs in your home, you likely have a bird problem.
+If you hear high-pitched chirping in the house, you likely have a bird problem.
 Another noise that you may hear from birds is flapping and thumping as they fly into the walls.

 Gophers usually emit a high-pitched squeak but are also known to make scratching and gnawing noises.
 Gophers are most active during the day and live most of their life underground, so if you hear these noises coming from your crawlspace, it could be a gopher.